everestwitman/Pygame-Checkers/README.md

 Pygame-Checkers
 ===============

 GitHub repository for an individual project in Python for Programming Workshop at Marlboro College.
-The goal is to create a fully functional checkers engine for two players, possibly with an AI capability.
+The goal was to create a fully functional checkers engine for two players.

 User should install pygame 1.9.2 release for required libraries.